chi-lambda/curlgenerator/README.md

 Why?

 * It doesn't do what I need it to do.
 Mostly reading data from stdin and ignoring certificate errors.
-* Parameter handling on bash is incredibly clunky (still TODO).
+* Parameter handling on bash is incredibly clunky (still TODO, but reading parameters from the environment is an improvment).
 * Some architectural rework looks like a good idea.
 Lots of code duplication.
 Behavior differs between pwsh and bash.
 * It can handle cookies now.
 * Removed the telemetry.
 I don't need my cURL generator to phone home.